The Graduate Student Experience 2025

 Call to Action

-More students and their families than ever decide that an undergraduate degree is not enough.
-Now a graduate degree is a new “must!”
-But many of these students bring with them, thankfully, not only the same high levels of determination and resilience, but also with some of the same challenges of transition they faced in undergraduate school and do this with more debt and personal responsibilities than ever.
-Our traditional western models for the graduate school experience, culture and practices were designed for very different students and circumstances.
+More students and their families now decide that an undergraduate degree is not enough.
+A graduate degree is a new “must.”
+But the challenges facing them have changed.
+Students face challenges of transition and more debt and personal responsibilities than ever.
+Our traditional models for graduate school culture and practices were designed for different students and circumstances.
 We must be a part of the larger American higher education enterprise to improve our outcomes!

-• and to enhance the total student experience and wellbeing, while strengthening post-graduate outcomes.
+• enhance the total student experience, including students’ wellbeing, while strengthening post-graduate outcomes.

 Participants will come from roles such as: